 - Return Payment Penalty Fee: Up to $35

-- Want to earn the most points on travel and dining, but also want the ability to redeem rewards toward any purchases regardless of category
+- You want to earn the most points on travel and dining, but also want the ability to redeem rewards toward any purchases regardless of category

-- Will take advantage of the Visa benefits, like luxury hotel perks, to make up for the annual fee
+- You will take advantage of the Visa benefits, like luxury hotel perks, to make up for the annual fee

-- Are able to fulfill the $5,000 spending requirement in 3 months to earn bonus rewards
+- You're able to fulfill the $5,000 spending requirement in 3 months to earn bonus rewards

-- Prefer to bank with a smaller, more local financial institution
+- You prefer to bank with a smaller, more local financial institutio

 Amegy Bank® Elite Visa® Credit Card Review